RenderKit/ospray/doc/api.md

 rendering-specific parameters (where more than one set may exist concurrently).
 To create a volume instance, call

-    OSPVolumetricModel ospNewVolumetricModel(OSPVolume volume);
+    OSPVolumetricModel ospNewVolumetricModel(OSPVolume);

 The passed volume can be `NULL` as long as the volume to be used is passed as a parameter.
 If both a volume is specified on object creation and as a parameter, the parameter value is used.
 If the parameter value is later removed, the volume object passed on object creation is again used.

   -------------------- ----------------- --------  --------------------------------------
   Type                 Name               Default  Description
   -------------------- ----------------- --------  --------------------------------------
+  OSPVolume            volume                      optional [volume] object this model
+                                                   references

   OSPTransferFunction  transferFunction            [transfer function] to use

   float                densityScale           1.0  makes volumes uniformly thinner or